OUR UNIQUE SELLING POINTS

 The Scientific Advisory Board

-The Scientific Advisory Board is responsible for the independent assessment and quality assurance of the BOKU compensation system and the BOKU climate protection projects.
-The Advisory Board was assembled for the first time on March 10th 2011 by the members listed below.
-When appointing the members, care was taken to ensure that both proven experts from the University of Natural Resources and Applied Life Sciences Vienna, as well as external experts, were included.
-The work of the advisory board is done on a voluntary basis.
-This not only ensures the objectivity of the members but also ensures that more than 90% of the donated money can be used directly for BOKU climate mitigation projects.
+The Scientific Advisory Board ensures the independent review and quality assurance of the BOKU compensation system and BOKU climate protection projects.
+The board was first established on March 10, 2011, with the members listed alongside.
+In selecting the members, care was taken to include both recognized experts from the University of Natural Resources and Life Sciences (BOKU) and knowledgeable external individuals.
+The board's work is carried out on a voluntary basis, ensuring not only the objectivity of the members but also that more than 90% of the donated funds can be directly allocated to BOKU climate protection projects.

-- Susanne Boesch, M.A.I.S MBA Österreichische Entwicklungsbank (OeEB)
+- Susanne Boesch, M.A.I.S MBA Development Bank of Austria (OeEB)

 - Dipl.-Ing.
 Jesús Garcia Latorre Federal Ministry for Climate Protection, Environment, Energy, Mobility, Innovation and Technology (BMK)

 - Univ.
 Prof. Dipl.-Ing.
-Dr. Klaus Katzensteiner Cluster for Development Research (CDR), University of Natural Resources and Applied Life Sciences Vienna
+Dr. Klaus Katzensteiner Institute of Forest Ecology (IFE) University of Natural Resources and Life Sciences, Vienna

 - Dr. Florian Kraxner International Institute for Applied Systems Analysis (IIASA)